Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 __Protocol Version:__
   - Type: [String](#String_link (UTF-8)
   - Size: Dynamic
-  - Description: the protocol version used by the slave device
+  - Description: the protocol version used by the Receiver
   - Valid values:
       - `"0.1 (internal)"`
       - `"0.2"`